 - Website: hopecrisiscenter.org

-These services are much needed stepping stones for survivors who are dealing with very difficult and dangerous transitions in their journey towards safety.
+These services are much needed stepping stones for survivors who are dealing with very hard and dangerous transitions in their journey towards safety.
 Local centers are often looking for donations or volunteers.
 Reach out if you would like to help.
-Think about posting one of their flyers at your workplace or have brochures available.
+Think about posting one of their flyers at your workplace or have brochures.
 Together we can make a stand to end domestic violence.

 For questions or to learn more, call Four Corners at 402-362-2621 or 877-337-3573 or email us at firstname.lastname@example.org